Victims of crime and the prisons

 The prisons are managed by the Irish Prison Service.

 Prisons range from high-security closed institutions to open prisons with minimum security.
+Read more about the prison system in Ireland.

 Whether a prisoner is held in a high- or low-security prison will depend on the prisoner's profile.
 Factors such as the type of offence, length of sentence, degree of risk, etc., are taken into account.